haufse/xtremes/README.md

 Note:
 -----
    This project will be updated throughout the project phase.
-It will be used to provide code
+It will be used to provide code supporting theoretical advances.